-- The aforementioned Brave New World creates a world where Fordism and eugenics rule.
+3. Brave New World envisions a dystopia where Fordism and eugenics rule.
 The world is so optimised and drugged that it seems to its inhabitants perversely perfect.
-By reading it, the reader comes to understand exactly why over-optimisation of society down certain paths becomes dystopian.
+By reading it, the reader begins to understand exactly why over-optimisation of society down certain paths becomes anti-utopian.

 But I don’t want comfort.
 I want God, I want poetry, I want real danger, I want freedom, I want goodness.
 I want sin.